Wine and Grape Industry Performance Study

-VQA Ontario is considering a request for the following amendment to the production standard for Icewine (VQA Regulation 406)
+VQA Ontario has implemented the following amendment to the production standard for Icewine (VQA Regulation 406)

 Revision of Minimum Residual Sugar for Icewine from 125 g/L to 100 g/L

-It is proposed that the minimum requirement for residual sugar in finished Icewine be changed from 125 g/L to 100 g/L. This change will allow wineries to produce slightly less sweet Icewine but all other elements of the production standards for Icewine will remain unchanged.
-Further information on the standards or technical information on Icewine production can be obtained from the following link (http://www.e-laws.gov.on.ca/html/regs/english/elaws_regs_000406_e.htm) or by contacting the VQA office.
+The minimum requirement for residual sugar in finished Icewine has been changed from 125 g/L to 100 g/L. This change allows wineries to produce slightly less sweet Icewine but all other elements of the production standards for Icewine will remain unchanged.

-The proposed change will harmonize VQA standards with the recently adopted national guideline and with existing regulations in British Columbia.
-The change will have no impact on Canada’s trade agreements or the export of Icewine to foreign markets.
+This change harmonizes VQA standards with the recently adopted national guideline and with existing regulations in British Columbia.
+The change has no impact on Canada's trade agreements or the export of Icewine to foreign markets.

 Under the old VQA rules, wines that blend content from different appellations had to "declassify" the wine to the next largest appellation that applies.
 For example, a blend of Lake Erie North Shore and Niagara Peninsula grapes could only refer to the appellation Ontario or a blend of Lincoln Lakeshore and Four Mile Creek could use only Niagara Peninsula or Ontario.
 The rules prohibited the use of multiple appellations to describe a wine.

 Effective January 1, 2013, multiple appellations may be listed on a wine label as part of a truthful, accurate description of content for most wines under the following conditions:

 - The official appellation for which the wine qualifies must appear on the principal display panel (existing rules)

 - The component appellations of the wine may be listed on the label (or in any off-label description) if all components are included in descending order and accurate percentages are listed